AdamPDare/CMS-Assignment/README.md

 -------------------------------------------------------------------------------------------------------------
 Basic Step Counter based off the link given <br>
 Adam Dare: Clean input data and store it all in one timetable.
 Includes: Acceleration, Orientation, Timestamp and classification (That it is walking)
+Adam Dare: Partition the Data: training and test data <br>